mxashlynn/Scribe/README.md

 # Repository Structure

-The solution contains two related projects, each of which is structured so that every folder corresponds to a namespace.
-In addition, there are non-project directories with additional files.
+The solution two related projects.
+The C# employs the convention whereby every namespace gets its own folder.

 - **Roller**
     - A command line tool for working with Parquet CSV files.